Lake Bemidji: Ecology

-Early history
+History

 The Beltrami County Historical Society documents that "The first residents of the Bemidji area in recorded history were Native Americans who settled Northern Minnesota following the retreat of the glaciers around 10,000 years ago."
-Evidence of the retreating glaciers exists today in Bemidji’s lush wilderness, Lake Bemidji, and other bodies of water found within Beltrami County.
+Evidence of the retreating glaciers exists today in Bemidji's lush wilderness, Lake Bemidji, and other bodies of water found within Beltrami County.
 As time progressed, the Bemidji area (as well as Lake Bemidji) became inhabited by different Native American tribes.
 First, the Dakota (who settled in the 1600s) followed by the Ojibwe in the 1700s.
 The Ojibwe would ultimately become the presiding tribe throughout the 1700s and into the 1800s.

 Chief Shaynowishkung

 Historical leader Chief Shaynowishkung (Chief Bemidji) of the Ojibwe was born in 1834 and died in 1904.
 The Beltrami County Historical Society documents that "Shaynowishkung's people came from Madeline Island originally, moving to Sandy Lake, then Winnibigoshish, finally settling along the shore of Bemijigamaag."
-According to the plaques which are engraved near Shaynowishkung’s Honorary Statue (located near the south side of Lake Bemidji), the chief moved to Lake Bemidji in 1882 after the death of his wife.
+According to the plaques which are engraved near Shaynowishkung's Honorary Statue (located near the south side of Lake Bemidji), the chief moved to Lake Bemidji in 1882 after the death of his wife.
 In 1888, he was first reported to have contact with neighboring white settlers.
 During their first meeting, the local namesake "Chief Bemidji" was wrongfully given by European immigrants due to what the Beltrami Historical Society documents as "early miscommunication" as when "Shaynowishkung told them the name of the lake [Bemijigamaag], which they at first took to be his name".
 As a result, he became known "throughout his life as Chief Bemidji."

-Logging Mills
+Logging mills

 Paul Bunyan and Babe the Blue Ox have stood near the south shore of Lake Bemidji since 1937.

 As time progressed, the main economic source of the Bemidji area became logging mills.
 The Crookston Sawmill opened in 1903 and was located along the south shore of Lake Bemidji.
 The sawmill was one of the first prominent logging industries within the Bemidji area and soon expanded tremendously.
-In the year 1910, Crookston Sawmill had become the second largest sawmill in the country, expanding Bemidji’s economy (volume of business) to 18th within the state.
+In the year 1910, Crookston Sawmill had become the second largest sawmill in the country, expanding Bemidji's economy (volume of business) to 18th within the state.
 Unfortunately, timber production made the sawmill prone to fire.
 The fires which took place at the sawmill during the 1910s and early 1920s which burned the mills to the ground twice foreshadowed the final fire of the newly rebuilt Crookston mill #1.
 According to Historian Rosemary Given-Amble, "on November 8, 1924, 24 million board feet of select white pine, valued at $750,000, was destroyed at the second Crookston #1 fire.
 Heat was so intense it caused whirlwinds that tossed burning lumber across the lake."